litestar-org/litestar/docs/usage/5-responses.md

     """
 ```

+!!! tip
-Note: It's a good idea to use a templating engine for more complex HTML responses and to write the template itself in a
+    It's a good idea to use a templating engine for more complex HTML responses and to write the template itself in a
     separate file rather than a string.

 ### JSON Responses

-As previously mentioned, the default _media_type_ is `MediaType.JSON`, which supports the following values:
+As previously mentioned, the default `media_type` is `MediaType.JSON`.  which supports the following values:

 - dictionaries
 - dataclasses from the standard library